 Requirement #9: All new TLDs should operate a thick WHOIS.
-Consistent with these recommendations for future WHOIS, new or legacy Registries should consider evolving to a thick WHOIS.
 Thick WHOIS is a WHOIS service operated by the Registry Operator that contains authoritative and full Domain Registrant information.
 The new gTLD Program adopted Thick WHOIS for all new gTLDs.
 Consistent with these recommendations for future WHOIS services, new or legacy registries could consider evolving to a thick WHOIS.
 However, room exists for some questions that might be beneficial to successful applicants, as well as the operator of the existing thick Registries and legacy thick Registries.

 This item largely has been overtaken by events because of the terms of the new gTLD Applicant Guidebook and the proposed Registry Agreement whereby Thick WHOIS is a required service.